 MEETING TIME AND PLACE

-This trip will meet at 1:00pm MST at Western Spirit Cycling, 478 Mill Creek Drive, Moab, Utah.
+This trip will meet at 1:00 PM MST at Western Spirit Cycling, 478 Mill Creek Drive, Moab, Utah.
 After loading the van, we will drive to the Boulder Mountain Lodge for our first night.
 The drive is approximately 4 1/2 hours.
-Lunch will not be provided on Sunday but we will be happy to pick you up at your hotel, please call us Mon-Fri, 9-5 to schedule your pickup.
-You may meet us in Hanksville, Utah at 3:30 pm if this is more suitable to your travel plans.
+Lunch will not be provided on Sunday but we will be happy to pick you up at your hotel, please call us Monday - Friday, 9-5 to schedule your pickup.
+You may meet us in Hanksville, Utah at 3:30 PM if this is more suitable to your travel plans.
 Please call us for specific instructions.

 ENDING TIME AND PLACE